Licensing the Cybersecurity Sustainability Standard™ and Framework™

 3) Authorized Training Partner

-For institutions and providers that want to deliver training aligned to the framework under an official licensing structure.
+For institutions and providers delivering training aligned to the Standard and Framework under an official licensing structure.

-Includes: trainer authorization, delivery standards, and access to partner materials.
+Includes: trainer authorization, delivery standards aligned to both the Standard and Framework, and access to partner materials.